Skip to main content

 Finding a Master’s Degree Program

-Think about the field in which you want to work, the tasks you'd like to do on a day-to-day basis, and the environment in which you want to work.
+Think about the field in which you want to work, the tasks you'd like to do on a day-to-day basis and the environment you'd enjoy the most.
 Do you see yourself working at a computer, or would you rather be out in the field?
-Do you want to manage employees and client relationships, or would you rather stay behind the scenes?
+Do you want to manage employee and client relationships, or would you rather stay behind the scenes?

-“Knowing what kind of skills you’re looking to obtain can help your advisors point you in the right direction,” said Martin.
+“Knowing what kind of skills you’re looking to obtain can help your advisors point you in the right direction,” Martin said.

 Can You Get a Master’s Degree Online?